Figuring Out Gas & Galaxies in Enzo (FOGGIE). XV. Examining the Spatial and Kinematic Relationship between Circumgalactic Mg II and O VI: Simulations and Methods

 These simulations implement metallically-dependent radiative cooling and chemistry through Grackle \citep{smith_grackle_2017} with redshift-dependent UV backgrounds following \citet{haardt_radiative_2012} that include self-shielding.
-We model star formation and thermal feedback following the methods of \citet{cen_galaxy_1992, cen_where_2006} with small changes following \citet{smith_nature_2011} to better distribute thermal energy deposited by feedback.
-These simualtions create star particles with a minimum mass of $\sim\mathrm{10^3~M_\odot}$, depending on redshift.
-The FOGGIE simulations do not include a method for AGN feedback.
+We model star formation and thermal feedback following the methods of \citet{cen_galaxy_1992, cen_where_2006} with small changes following \citet{smith_nature_2011}.
+We form star particles given the criteria from \citet{smith_nature_2011}, which depends on baryon overdensity, velocity divergence and cooling time.
+The FOGGIE simulations create star particles with a minimum mass of $\sim\mathrm{10^3~M_\odot}$, depending on redshift.
+These star particles enrich the surrounding gas with metals produced by stellar feedback.
+We again use the algorithm from \citet{smith_nature_2011}, which distributes feedback energy to the central cell and the 26 nearest cells, rather than only the central cell.
+This keeps the cells' cooling times longer and within the resolution of the simulation.
+As discussed in \citet{simons_figuring_2020} the cooling length is resolved for $\mathrm{>99\%}$ of the volume of these simulations, meaning that we resolve almost all of the relevant structures for this analysis.
+These simulations do not include a method for active galactic nucleus feedback.